near-ndc/gov/framework-v1/personhood-voting.md

 Personhood based voting requires a strong, Sybill resistant proof of personhood.
 There are many approaches how to achieve personhood verification:

 1. Face verification: sophisticated algorithm which maps a face, assures that it is alive and computes unique ID based on the face map.
-2. KYC:
+2. KYC (sumsub ...)
 3. Community verification (BrightID, Proof of Humanity...)
-4. Social media
+4. Social media accounts

-TODO: finish notes about other solutions

 ## Design

+In Personhood based voting the voting power is equal among all NDC personhood accounts.
+This means that **each verified account has exactly 1 vote**.

 ### Personhood verification

-We will use battle tested, and widely used FaceTech technology.
-Other solutions are either centralized () It has a very strong accuracy as well as Sybill resistance (TODO: add research references):

-- very limited or impossible to forge non-human accounts (bots don't pass the face detection algorithm).
+We looked at various solutions.
+For v1, we want to be mindful of time and select a solid, Sybill resistant solution for human verification to release sooner than later.
+After v1, our goal is to move towards multi-provider solution with stronger even stronger capabilities - the _I Am Human_ project.

+We [analyzed](https://docs.google.com/document/d/111ZAJY8iqhUqo7oqF_RSaR1BX5dILtyh5E6-YkhW-tA/edit#) many solutions.
+Main criteria

+- Sybill resistant: non human won't pass the test with a sufficiently high probability.
+- Uniqueness check: same human can't generate two IDs
-- the algorithm is heavily tested to only approve one account for the same face.
-In other words, it's almost impossible to create two different FaceTech based identities by the same human.
+- Battle tested.
+The algorithm is heavily tested to only approve one account for the same human.
+- Has sufficient market.
+- Is inclusive.
+- Low cost.

+Throughout our analysis, we decided to use a FaceTech system.
+Other solutions either don't provide sufficient uniqueness guarantees (community networks, you can setup many accounts with KYC providers), require additional data collection requirements on our side (KYC providers) or are not sufficiently decentralized or battle tested.
+The final [decision](https://docs.google.com/document/d/1ccPlRPvQCRsJTnoeaGYHrNYb27mjWK7aaUC4Aiw8f2U/edit?usp=sharing_eip_m&ts=63e6e810) has been drafted between GoodDollar and Verisoul.
+For the PoC we selected GoodDollar.
-There is no NEAR native FaceTech provider (meaning to issue a certificate directly on NEAR).
+NOTE: There is no NEAR native FaceTech provider (meaning that the provider issues a certificate directly on NEAR).
+Below we discuss an Oracle system responsible for issuing such a certificate in a form of SBT.

-We select GoodDollar as the technology provider (TODO: link a document Noak is working on with competitive analysis).

-- connections to FaceTech
-- battle tested
-- cheap
+#### v1 NDC Personhood Criteria

+- Account owner has been verified as unique, compared against all other verified users, using GoodDollar.
+- Account has staked 1 NEAR in the voting contract.

+### NEAR affiliation measures

+Simple personhood might not be enough, if we require non trivial association with NEAR ecosystem for the NDC Governance.
+We discussed additional criteria to measure association with the NEAR ecosystem, such us account activity history or stake history:

+1. Have at least 1 NEAR staked.
+1. Have staked at least 1 NEAR for at least 1 past month (complex requirement).
+1. Have staked at least 1 NEAR for at least 1 month (very complex requirement).
+1. Stakes 1 NEAR for voting (will be able to withdraw after voting finishes).
+1. Proven history of NEAR activity measured by number of transactions and time.

+We restrain from including them in v1 because it will significantly complexify the system (will require to implement trustless snapshot an proof verification mechanism).

 ### Oracle

 To bridge GoodDollar FaceTech identity to NEAR we need an oracle.
+I will act as a middleware between the GoodDollar blockchain system and NEAR blockchain.
 Requirements:

 - decentralized verification process
 - assuring ownership of the GoodDollar face verified account and NEAR account.

-We want to restrain of having one central party being an Oracle.
-It imposes the following risks:
+We want to assure there is no central party being an Oracle.
+That would impose the following risks:

 - GoodDollar doesn't provide a metadata, where additional party could link metadata (eg verification data)
 - Verifier being a single point of failure